antublue/test-engine/README.md

 # Test Engine

-The Test Engine is a JUnit 5 based test engine designed specifically for parameterized integration testing by allowing parameterization at the test class level.
+The AntuBLUE Test Engine is a JUnit 5 based test engine designed specifically for parameterized integration testing by allowing parameterization at the test class level.

 ## Latest Releases